 While players spoke in detail about the importance of support in their physical performance, the key role played by family and friends was also discussed.
-Many cited the crucial support they received outside of the football this period.
-In some cases, roles (such as the club doctor) may already be decided, but it should be ensured that the player feels comfortable with this arrangement, and if they desire access to another medical professional this should be arranged without disagreement.
+Many cited the crucial support they received outside of the football structure in place would result in a player 'feeling asset in the process, it was reinforced that the return to play journey should still be very much led by the player, and that their voice should guide every decision in the journey.